 A person is financially independent and a separate economic unit/household when his or her earnings and expenses are not shared by the family/household.
 Separate economic units in the same residence are characterized by prorating expenses and by economic independence from one another.

 Current Gross Income:

 Money earned or received at the present time by each member of your household before deductions.
 Examples of deductions are federal tax, State tax, and Social Security deductions.
 If you have more than one job, you must list the income from all jobs.
 If you receive income from more than one source (wage, alimony, child support, etc.), you must list the income from all sources.
 Only farmers, self-employed workers, migrant workers, and other seasonal employees may use their income for the past 12 months reported from their 1040 Tax Forms.

 Examples of gross income are:

-* Welfare payments (does not include value of food stamps)
+- Welfare payments (does not include value of SNAP)